siddhapurahet/Galaxy---A-movie-collection-rect-application/README.md

 &nbsp; -> Get movies and TV show <br>
 &nbsp; -> Watch the trailer of particular movie <br>

+Note: The code is in the other branch --> ( my-branch )
 <br>
 --> Preview of the application: <br>
 &nbsp; -> Image showing the home page of the application